Ole Rømer: The Ole Rømer Museum

 The Ole Rømer Museum is located in the municipality of Høje-Taastrup, Denmark, at the excavated site of Rømer's observatory Observatorium Tusculanum at Vridsløsemagle.
 The observatory opened in 1704, and operated until about 1716, when the remaining instruments were moved to Rundetårn in Copenhagen.
 There is a large collection of ancient and more recent astronomical instruments on display at the museum.
 The museum opened in 1979, and has since 2002 been a part of the museum Kroppedal at the same location.

 Honours

-In Denmark, Ole Rømer has been honoured in various ways through the ages.
+In Denmark, Rømer has been honoured in various ways through the ages.
 He has been portrayed on bank notes, the eponymous Ole Rømer's Hill is named after him, as are streets in both Aarhus and Copenhagen (Ole Rømers Gade and Rømersgade respectively).
 Aarhus University's astronomical observatory is named The Ole Rømer Observatory (Ole Rømer Observatoriet) in his honour, and a Danish satellite project intended to measure the age, temperature, physical and chemical conditions of selected stars, was named The Rømer Satellite.
-However, the satellite project stranded in 2002 and was never realised.
+However, the satellite project stalled in 2002 and was never realised.

 The Römer crater on the Moon is named after him.

-In popular culture

-In the 1960s, the comic-book superhero The Flash on a number of occasions would measure his velocity in "Roemers" [sic], in honour of Ole Rømer's "discovery" of the speed of light.

-In Larry Niven's 1999 novel Rainbow Mars, Ole Rømer is mentioned as having observed Martian life in an alternate history timeline.

-Ole Rømer features in the 2012 game Empire: Total War as a gentleman under Denmark.

-On 7 December 2016, a Google Doodle was dedicated to Rømer.